anandyelloju/beginners-coding-sheet-py/3.Loops/README.md

 8) Write a Program to Multiply two decimal Numbers entered by User
 9) Write a Program to display sum of all digits of a given Number N by user
 10) Write a Program to Calculate Power of a Number using inbuilt pow() function by taking two inputs from users as Base and exponent respectively
+11) Write a Program to Calculate Power of a Number without using inbuilt pow() function by taking two inputs from users as Base and exponent respectively